aghstrategies/com.aghstrategies.tsys/README.md

 NOTE when using a device with a site that has https set up you must set up a Genius Root Certificate on a per browser basis.
 More details on how to do this can be found in the [TSYS Knowlege Base](https://docs.tsysmerchant.com/knowledge-base/faqs/how-do-i-install-the-genius-root-certificate).

 ### Add Payment Via Device Form
-Once configured Payments can be made using the devices one of two ways:
+Once a device has been configured, payments can be made using the device one of two ways:
 1. A simple contribution can be made (with a payment for the full amount) thru the "Submit Credit Card Contribution Via Device" Form (CiviCRM Admin Menu -> Contributions -> Submit Credit Card Contribution Via Device).
 2. A payment can be made against an existing contribution using the "» Submit payment via {deviceName} device" links which can be found when viewing or editing eligible Contributions (contributions with the status "Pending" or "Partially Paid") and on the Record Additional Payment Form.
 ![screenshot of record payment from device link on view contribution](/images/view.png)